thepowersgang/rust_os/Notes/EventSleeping.md

 - Blocking only
  - Simplest of the lot, but far harder to audit/debug (and no async support)

+# Chosen Option
+An event list model (listing objects and wait flags) seems the easiest one (and matches the existing async code)

+- Place an extra method on syscalls::Object trait that takes an event mask and a wait object, and registers waits

 <!--- vim: set ft=markdown: -->